Extensions to the International Phonetic Alphabet: Diacritics

-The VoQS (voice-quality symbols) take IPA and extended-IPA diacritics, as well as several additional diacritics that are potentially available for extIPA transcription.
-The subscript dot for 'whisper' is sometimes found in IPA transcription, though that diacritic is also commonly used for apical-retroflex articulation.
+The VoQS (voice-quality symbols) take IPA and extIPA diacritics, as well as several additional diacritics that are potentially available for extIPA transcription.
+The subscript dot for 'whisper' is sometimes found in IPA transcription, though in IPA the diacritic has also been used for apical-retroflex articulation.

 Prosodic notation and indeterminate sounds

 The Extended IPA has adopted bracket notation from conventions transcribing discourse.
 Parentheses are used to indicate mouthing (silent articulation), as in the common silent sign to hush (ʃːː).
 Parentheses are also used to indicate silent pauses, for example (...); the length of the pause may be indicated, as in (2.3 sec).
 A very short (.) may be used to indicate an absence of co-articulation between adjacent segments, for instance [t(.)weɫv̥] rather than [tʷw̥eɫv̥].

 Double parentheses indicate that transcription is uncertain because of extraneous noise or speech, as when one person talks over another.
 As much detail as possible may be included, as in ⸨2 syll.⸩ or ⸨2σ⸩ for two obscured syllables.
 This is also IPA usage.
 Sometimes the obscuring noise will be indicated instead, as in ⸨cough⸩ or ⸨knock⸩, as in the illustrative transcription below; this notation may be used for extraneous noise that does not obscure speech, but which the transcriber nonetheless wishes to notate (e.g. because someone says 'excuse me' after coughing, or verbally responds to the knock on the door, and the noise is thus required to understand the speech).